openedx/edx-documentation/en_us/install_operations/source/configuration/enable_pacing.rst

 Studio.

-For information about how course teams set course pacing, see the :ref:`opencoursestaff:Set Schedule and Pacing` topic in the *Building and Running an Open edX Course* guide.
+For information about how course teams set course pacing, see the :ref:`Set Schedule and Pacing` topic in the
+*Building and Running an Open edX Course* guide.

 ..
 Note::